Jaroslav Hašek: Life

 The family of his mother, Katherine, née Jarešová, was also from South Bohemia.
 His grandfather Antonín Jareš and his great-grandfather Matěj Jareš were pond-keepers of the Schwarzenberg princes in Krč village No. 32.

 His father, Josef Hašek, a deeply religious mathematics teacher, died early of alcohol intoxication.
 He put an end to himself due to pain caused by cancer.
 Poverty then forced his mother Kateřina with three children to move more than fifteen times.

 At the age of four, the doctor diagnosed a heart defect and "stunted thyroid gland" in little Jaroslav.
 Because of this, he spent a lot of time in the country, with his grandfather from his mother's side, in the so-called Ražice dam-house, especially with his younger brother Bohuslav.
 In his childhood, Jaroslav was jealous of Bohuslav and even tried several times to hurt him as a baby.
 Later they had an extremely strong relationship and traveled together a lot on foot.
 Bohuslav drank himself to death one year after Jaroslav's death.

 Hašek's childhood was ordinary, boyish, imbued with adventures with peers and reading Karl May and Jules Verne.
 However, this changed when Hašek was eleven: the retired sailor Němeček moved to Lipová Street, where the Hašeks lived at that time.
 Němeček wrapped the teenage Hašek around his little finger, pilfered the money that Hašek had stolen at home, and began to lead him into bars, including the infamous Jedová chýše (Poison Hut) on Apolinářská Street, where he taught him to drink alcohol.
 In addition, he intentionally had sex with his girlfriend in front of the boy.
-It was a trauma for Hašek.
+It was traumatic for Hašek.
 He later remembered these experiences with disgust and remorse.
 It probably influenced Hašek's relationship with women.
 In his discussions with his comrades in the Russian legions, it is said that he said the following about women:"Can there be anything worse in the world than such a human pig?
 I didn't know anything about these things, and yet I felt such disgust and revulsion that it was enough to poison my whole life.
 I could never look at the woman again, and I have also been afraid of women since then."Some theories about Hašek's homosexuality, spread mainly by the literary historian Jindřich Chalupecký (the essay "Podivný Hašek" in the book Expresionisté), have also originated here, as well as in the testimony of Hašek's friend Rudolf Šimanovský.